When you have an image representing mindfulness, it helps you understand it and feel it.

 I needed this image when I opened my adult swim school in 1983: I needed an explanation of what happens when adults who are afraid in water panic.
 I needed to know how to fix this problem.
 I asked, and I received this image.
 It has never once failed our five thousand students or our licensed instructors in hundreds of thousands of lessons.

 The goal of learning is to stay in your body: in the 1st Circle.
-That is the location of control.
+That is the location of being in control.
 It is there that we can choose the actions we make and the words we use.
 It’s there that we feel safe to ask questions and to say no. It’s there that we receive insights and hunches.
 There, we can feel which direction to turn.
 We can feel it because we’re in our bodies where feeling happens.